The Benefits of Having a Business Exit Plan

-Sell a business or buy a business with a Exit Plan?
-A business should be a constant ball of energy moving in different directions as the economy changes, new tools and innovations come to the market, the stress and strain from competitors and the ever changing demands of customers.
+If you plan to sell your business at some point, you should have an exit plan.
+A business should be a constant ball of energy moving in different directions as the economy changes, new tools and innovations come to the market, the stress and strain from competitors and the ever-changing demands of customers.
 This is what gets an entrepreneur out of bed every morning; the chance to do something different, learn something new, to see the rewards of hard work, to plant new ideas and watch them grow or to help someone do something they thought they may not be able to do.

 The next ingredient is to make sure a good team is in place to advise and protect the transition of the business.
 The team can include accountants, business attorney’s, financial planners, lenders and a business broker to market and handle all buyer inquiries about the business.
 The most important ingredient to the entrepreneur is trust.
 If the entrepreneur does not have a trusting relationship with any of the people on their team, they need to be replaced.